 One big change on the iPhone 5S was the fact it arrived with iOS 7.
 This was clearly the flagship device for the new operating system, and it showed off the UI redesign superbly.

 Now we're all the way up to iOS 9 and beyond, bringing a few new refinements and extra features, without really altering the aesthetic established by iOS 7.

-Right now, the latest iPhone 5S software rests at iOS 8.2, with the recent addition of the Apple Watch app.
+Right now, the latest iPhone 5S software rests at iOS 9.1, with the recent addition of new emojis.
 The Health app is now here, and the HealthKit framework, offering the chance to track your fitness and health (and even your caffeine intake) as well as connect to more devices within the home.

 It also finally opens up things like the keyboard, which means you'll be able to customise your phone in